michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. I will not give sleep to mine eyes, or slumber to mine eyelids,

-5. Until I find out a place for the Lord, an habitation for the mighty God of Jacob.an habitation: Heb. habitations
+5. Until I find out a place for the Lord, an habitation for the mighty God of Jacob.

 6. Lo, we heard of it at Ephratah: we found it in the fields of the wood.